channayousif/learn-typescript/NODE_PROJECTS/project07_adventure_game/readme.md

-# Text-Based Adventure-Game in TypeScript and Node.js
+# Text-Based Adventure-Game in TypeScript and Node.js (completed on 7/5/2024)

 This project is not GUI based.
-It is a console-based game.
  The video [here](https://www.youtube.com/watch?v=EpB9u4ItOYU&t=1s) shows how to develop the game in Java.
 You will take the requirements of the game from the video and develop the game in TypeScript and Node.js

-Create a GitHub repository for the project and submit its URL in the project submission form.
+It is a console-based game.
+Player fights with his chosen opponent and attacks it, or use haelth potion to restore his health.